yitzchak/common-lisp-jupyter/Readme.md

    - built with a Common Lisp implementation which has native threads

+     - SBCL works for sure

-     - Clozure CL works for sure; SBCL should work (incompletely tested)
+     - Clozure CL works for sure

      - Other implementations which support the Bordeaux Threads package might work.
 The [Bordeaux Threads project description][] says "Supports all major Common Lisp implementations: SBCL, CCL, Lispworks, Allegro, ABCL, ECL, Clisp."
        Aside from SBCL and CCL (i.e. Clozure CL) which are known to work, the others in that list are untested with maxima-jupyter.

+     - Note also that ECL might theoretically work, since it is supported by Bordeaux Threads.
+However, Maxima-Jupyter developers have not been successful in getting ECL to work with Maxima-Jupyter, so they recommend against it.
+SBCL and Clozure CL are known to work, try those instead.

      - Note specifically that GCL **is not** supported by Bordeaux Threads, and therefore cannot work with maxima-jupyter.